 For other investments that do not fall within the scope of the (sub-)fund's sustainability strategy, it is ensured that they are not used contrarily to the sustainability strategy.
 To the extent that derivatives may be acquired, it is ensured that the underlying asset complies with the sustainability strategy.
 If an index is used as the underlying asset, it is ensured that the index has sustainability characteristics.
-Due to the financial instruments available on the market, deviations may occur in the sustainable characteristics of the underlying asset may be classified as not in line with the sustainability strategy as well as currency holdings that do not correspond to the (sub-)fund's currency may not be included as an integral part of the (sub-)fund.
+Due to the financial instruments available on the market, deviations may occur in the sustainable characteristics of the underlying index to the (sub-)fund characteristics.
+All derivatives whose underlying asset may be classified as not in line with the sustainability strategy as well as currency holdings that do not correspond to the (sub-)fund's currency may not be included as an integral part of the (sub-)fund.
 It does not include the use of derivatives to offset negative market fluctuations.
 In addition, targeted investments can be excluded from the sustainability strategy, which are not subject to an explicit assessment of minimum environmental and/or social protection.